 Leveraging DOS to automate the extraction of the required information has improved efficiency and data quality—enhancing the effectiveness of clinical chart abstraction, yielding cost savings and an improve team member experience, including:

-“Entering into this outsourced relationship with Health Catalyst, we wanted to avoid any potential negative impacts on the team member experience.
+“Entering into this Tech-Enabled Managed Services relationship with Health Catalyst, we wanted to avoid any potential negative impacts on the team member experience.
 I have been pleased to witness the great care Health Catalyst has taken to ensure these team members stay highly engaged and enthusiastic about their work.
 Automating many of their tasks with Health Catalyst technology has allowed us to engage these team members in new and exciting ways to improve the care underlying the data they collect.”– LeAnne Horn, Network VP, Quality & Risk, Community Health Network

 Health Catalyst will continue to optimize the TEMS clinical chart abstraction services, enabling significant savings and efficiencies, optimizing the technology investment, and elevating data as a strategic asset—thereby maximizing the return on investment.